A-Hmao language: Syntax

+Overview

+A-Hmao exhibits the grammatical patterns as in the table below.

+Question formation

+Questions are typically formed with the wh- question word in situ, i.e., it appears where the corresponding noun would in the sentence, rather than appear sentence-initially:

 Writing system

 The A-Hmao have no indigenous writing system.
 In the beginning of the 20th century, missionary Samuel Pollard invented the Pollard script, which was based on the decorative symbols on their clothing.
 Before the introduction of the Pollard script, the A-Hmao people recorded their history through their ancient songs and weaving the history of their memories on their clothes.
 Those images formed a history of the A-Hmao.